 Beyond those challenges is the challenge of operating a small service business where all fixed costs must be spread over a very low volume capacity.
 The fact that every product manufactured is unique defies the standardization that most businesses strive for.

 It is also important to understand that custom orthopedic shoes are fundamentally a health service in the guise of a product, and they are not routinely paid for by medical insurance in this country, rendering them expensive to the consumer.
 There is a significant amount of skill, labor time (averaging 24 hours/pair), and professional liability required in designing and fabricating these often life-altering devices.
 Our rates are commensurate to what it takes to get you the positive result you need.

 How much are your Custom Orthotic Devices?

-All first orders for Custom Orthotic Devices start with a $140 set-up fee that covers casting and evaluation.
+All first orders for Custom Orthotic Devices start with a $140 set-up fee that covers casting, evaluation, dispensing, and one follow-up within about 2 months.
 This fee also covers the dispense appointment and a follow-up visit within 2 months.
-The devices themselves run from $405 to $455.
+The devices themselves run from $450 to $490.
 A 15% discount is given on subsequent pairs when ordering more than one pair at a time.

 Why do Custom Orthotic Devices cost as much as they do?

 Custom Orthotic Devices are made individually for each specific foot, and unlike arch supports, they mechanically improve the way your feet function in order to alleviate symptoms that can affect the entire muscular skeleton system.
 As with custom shoemaking, they require a high level of skill to design and produce, can offer life-altering value to the client, and, as an accredited facility, we assume professional liability for them.
 At our facility, the orthotics are crafted by hand and tailored to fit into your footwear.